 A resident of North Charleston, SC was charged a federal fine after forgetting to pay for a drink refill at a VA hospital in downtown Charleston.
 The man, an on-site construction worker, says he wasn’t aware refills cost extra after being hit with federal charges on Wednesday.

-According to WISTV, the ticket was issued to Christopher Lewis by a federal police force for not paying the cost of a refill, $.89.
-A hospital spokesmen dubbed the crime "theft of government property."
+According to WISTV, the ticket was issued to the man, Christopher Lewis, by a federal police force for not paying the cost of a refill, $.89.
+A hospital spokesmen dubbed the crime “theft of government property.”

-Ultimately, as The Daily Caller reports, the slip-up cost him $525 dollars in fines and his job.
+Ultimately, as Yahoo News reports, the slip-up cost him $525 dollars in fines and his job.
 He tried to pay the $.89 after being called out for his mistake, but was denied.

 “I never had an option to make right what I had done wrong,” Lewis said.
 “I’m not allowed to go on the premises anymore.
 I asked him can I still work on the job site and just bring my lunch and not got to the cafeteria and he said he wanted me off the premises.”

 Lewis was escorted to the back room where the ticket was issued and he was told he couldn’t work there or come on the property anymore.
 The hospital released a statement alleging that Lewis became aggressive and confrontational during the incident.